 This spooky Beetlejuice cocktail is a sweet and sour pineapple margarita and is the perfect drink to get in the Halloween spirit.
 It takes just a few minutes to make – this recipe includes measurements for making one cocktail or an entire batch for a Halloween party or get-together.

 I have a thing for Halloween cocktails, so there is plenty of themed drinks that you can choose from on this site.
 You might want to also check out my Hocus Pocus Cocktail, Practical Magic Midnight Margaritas, or my Vampire’s Kiss Martini.
-For more that feature blue curacao, check out my Shark Bite Spritz and Blue Mojito.
+For more that feature blue curacao or edible glitter, check out my Shark Bite Spritz, this Blue Mojito, or my list of Best Glitter Cocktails.

 Why You’ll Love This Recipe